When You're Wrongly Accused - Silence is Golden!

 by Devin Weisberg, Attorney at Law

-This guide summarizes the steps you should take when you have been wrongly accused of child molestation.
+This guide summarizes the steps you should take when you have been wrongly accused of a crime.
 By following these simple guidelines you will increase your chances of winning in Court and saving your reputation.

 Exercise Your Right to Remain Silent – Silence is Golden!

 The importance of remaining silent cannot be stressed enough.
 It is one of the most important rights that an accused is given under the United States Constitution.
 Yet, so many people ignore this right.
 You must never forget your right to remain silent.

 Focus on the “BigBattle" in Court – Not the “Little Battles"

 When you are faced with a wrongful criminal accusation, it is the natural tendency to want to explain to everyone how it could not have happened.
 In a moment of desperation you may find yourself piecing together past events and trying to convince your family, friends, and law enforcement that you are innocent.
 It is during this time of desperation that you will say things that should not be said and that will almost certainly be used against you.

 If you want to come out ahead in this battle, you MUST remain silent.
 You MUST NOT try to explain your version of the events to anyone other than your attorney.
 Everything you say, WILL be used against you – everything.

 Remember, when you are accused of a heinous crime, the entire world is already against you.
 There is little you can say to convince the world otherwise.
 You should focus all your energy on trying to win the big battle in court and not on trying to win the little battles with your friends, family, and law enforcement.
 There is nothing more convincing of your innocence than a finding of “Not Guilty" in a Court of Law.

 The Police Want Me to Go Down to the Police Station – Should I Go?